 Christmas is a time for friends and family to spend time together.
 If you’re planning on hosting a Christmas meal this year and want to avoid a plumbing emergency, because of the fat, oil and grease (FOG) from cooking, there are measures you can take to reduce the chances of having your festive celebrations ruined.

-Whatever your Christmas lunch of choice, be it from traditional turkey to your favourite vegetarian dish, for many it is the extras such as roast potatoes or Yorkshire Puddings that really make the day.
+Whatever your Christmas lunch of choice, be it from a traditional turkey to your favourite vegetarian dish, for many it is the extras such as roast potatoes or Yorkshire Puddings that really make the day.
 While the meal may be delicious, there’s no denying roasting trays across the land will be full of FOG come washing up time.
-When fat or oil (animal and plant based) is poured down the drain, sink or WC at a temperature above its melting point, it will then cool and solidify and this can cause blockages in your drain or that of your neighbours.
+When fat or oil (animal and plant based) is poured down the drain, sink or WC at a temperature above its melting point, it will then cool and solidify, and this can cause blockages in your drain or that of your neighbours.
 Those local problems are than exacerbated when multiple instances of FOG in drains reach the wider sewer network.

 Blocked drains can cause:

 - Issues draining water from sinks and baths

 - Bad smells